rdemboski/RyanDemboski.Me/README.md

 # Ryan Demboski's Portfolio
 ![Image of Ryan](ryan.png)\

 Welcome!
 This is my personal website where you can see some of the different projects that I worked on while at University and in my free time.
 Thanks for looking!

-Check out my GitHub Profile: www.github.com/rdemboski
+Check out my GitHub Profile: https://github.com/rdemboski

+Also, here's my LinkedIn.
+Feel free to connect with me over there!: https://www.linkedin.com/in/ryan-demboski/

 # Projects I've Worked On: